Florida finally takes cruise passengers, some on stretchers

 The exodus from the Zaandaam and its sister ship the Rotterdam was expected to continue throughout the day.
 Floridians were getting off first, followed by other passengers.
 Buses were taking people healthy enough to travel directly to the airport, where they’ll board chartered flights home without going through the terminal.

 They’ll be followed by what Carnival Corp. said was its last ship carrying passengers to a U.S. port since the pandemic was declared.
-The Coral Princess — which was expected to arrive at the Port Everglades terminal on Saturday with more than 1,000 passengers who have been isolating in their cabins, including 12 confirmed cases of COVID-19 on board.
+The Coral Princess is expected to arrive at the Port Everglades terminal on Saturday with more than 1,000 passengers who have been isolating in their cabins, including 12 confirmed cases of COVID-19 on board.

 Princess Cruises, a line owned by the larger corporation, had already announced a “higher-than-normal” number of people with flu-like symptoms aboard the Coral Princess.